opsymcdevface/hoppy/README.md

 # hoppy
 Manage a machine by installing stuff via Homebrew.

-`hoppy.sh` script tries to install `xcode` and homebrew and then calls `brew bundle` afterwards.
+The `hoppy.sh` script tries to install `xcode` and homebrew and then calls `brew bundle` afterwards.